ALahmer/Social-Media-Kit-SMKIT/README.md

        {
          "access_token": "",
          "category": "",
-         "category_list": [...],
+         "category_list": [""],
          "name": "PAGE_NAME",
          "id": "PAGE_ID",
-         "tasks": [...]
+         "tasks": [""]
        }
-     ]...
+     ]
    }
    ```
    - Copy your id and add it to your `env.json` under `"facebook_page_id"`.

    ⚠️ **Warning:** If the long-lived token is not used for approximately 60 days, it may expire and become non-refreshable.
-In this case, you must clear the existing token from the `env.json` file and [obtain a new short-lived access token](#generate-a-short-lived-user-access-token-and-retrieve-the-page-id) to continue using the tool. ⚠️
+In this case, you must clear the existing token from the `env.json` file and [obtain a new short-lived access token](#2-generate-a-short-lived-user-access-token-and-retrieve-the-page-id) to continue using the tool. ⚠️

 ---